astorDev/backi/continuous/article/index.md

 ## First Implementation: Singleton-Based Iteration

+Let's set up our playground app.
+We'll just use a minimalistic .NET template:

 ```sh
 dotnet new web
 ```

+Plus, update the logging to make it more compact:

 ```csharp
 builder.Logging.AddSimpleConsole(c => c.SingleLine = true);
 ```

+Now, we can move to the main part.
+An ever-running service - or a continuous background service, as we will call it in code - is basically a service that runs a work iteration over and over again, while the application is running.
+We'll utilize `stoppingToken` to determine whether our application is running or reached its termination stage:

+> It's easy to imagine an app needing multiple `ContinuousBackgroundService`.
+That's the main reason for having a generic argument for `<TIteration>`, so that each service can be easily distinguished by a DI container.

 ```csharp
 public interface IContinuousWorkIteration